grasshoppermouse/strengthmating/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-All code for the paper "Grip strength, mating success, and immune and energy costs in a population sample of US women and men: a registered report"
+All code for the paper [Grip strength, mating success, and immune and energy costs in a population sample of US women and men: a registered report](https://grasshoppermouse.github.io/strengthmating/)

-The data package [nhanesGH](https://github.com/grasshoppermouse/nhanesGH) must also be installed.
+The package [hagenutils](https://github.com/grasshoppermouse/hagenutils) and data package [nhanesGH](https://github.com/grasshoppermouse/nhanesGH) must also be installed.